Getting creative with Travel Industry processes

 Travelink and Travel Studio

 I’ve got to know two major pieces of tour operator software in detail –Travelink from Comtec and Travel Studio from Open Destinations .
 Whilst these systems are highly configurable, they never seem to quite do exactly what you want them to.
 They have both grown organically from a well designed core that has undergone a series of sporadic and often narrow developments funded by specific customers.
 A sense of central product management has been added a bit too late in the process and as a result, both systems have many idiosyncrasies and gaps in their functionality.
 For small to medium sized tour operators, the cost of developing new functionality in these systems can be prohibitive, so this is where the creativity comes in…

 Designing processes can be a complex exercise.
 It can be fairly straightforward to mirror existing processes in a new system, but my goal is always to optimise my clients’ operations.
 I usually identify what we are really trying to achieve with a particular process and ask:

-- Can we do something completly different to fulfil the objective?
+Can we do something completely different to fulfil the objective?

 I worked on a project recently with a low budget but the aim of taking ‘manual’ processes run out of spreadsheets, Word documents etc and transfer this to an existing instalation of a tour operator system.
 The product and operations were so different to those already running on the tour operator software that it required a bit of creativity to migrate the processes.
 There is always a risk that more work could be created by forcing a square peg into a round hole, and this is why I went through a number of iterations of designing processes, creating proofs-of-concept and trialling the workflow with users.
 In the end the whole approach to the work was turned on its head and quite an innovative process was created that will save considerable amounts of effort and free users up to take on a larger volume of business.
 And needless to say I secretly enjoyed the guilty pleasure!